tfpickard/claw-up2-claw/README.md

 ---

 A two-node autonomous AI agent system.
 The Architect lives on your machine (or a parent VPS) and runs an [OpenClaw](https://github.com/openclaw/openclaw) instance.
 The Worker lives on a remote VPS, bootstrapped and directed by The Architect.
 Together they build things while you sleep.
+The worker can assume the role of architect enabling exponential growth.

 ---